joelkanyi/StarWars/README.md

 <p align="center"><img src="screenshots/helmet.png" alt="StarWars" height="150px"></p>

 # StarWars
-An android app built using Kotlin that consumes [TMDB API]("https://developers.themoviedb.org/3") to display current trending, upcoming and popular movies🍿 and tvshows🎬.
-It has been built following Clean Architecture Principle, Repository Pattern, MVVM Architecture in the presentation layer as well as jetpack components.
+An Android app built with Kotlin, consuming [StarWars API](https://swapi.dev/) to display characters of the popular StarWars Movie.
+It is built with the MVVM pattern and the latest Jetpack components.

 ## Tech Stack.
 - [Kotlin](https://developer.android.com/kotlin) - Kotlin is a programming language that can run on JVM.
 Google has announced Kotlin as one of its officially supported programming languages in Android Studio; and the Android community is migrating at a pace from Java to Kotlin